UPDATED: Key Considerations for COVID-19 Emergency Triage Policies in Florida

 When the hospital is ready to implement its triage plan, be sure to check local laws and regulations for any mandates to coordinate with local authorities.

 - The Florida Good Samaritan law grants immunity from civil liability to any person, including those licensed to practice medicine, who gratuitously and in good faith renders emergency care or treatment arising out of a declared public health emergency or state of emergency, or at the scene of an emergency outside of a hospital.
-Governor Desantis declared a state of emergency of March 1, and requested the declaration of a public health emergency by the Surgeon General, which was issued the same day.
-By statute both emergencies last for 60 days absent further action by the Governor, who has said he will defer to the Surgeon General regarding the public health emergency.
-No public announcements have been made regarding an end date for either declaration..
+The state of emergency will expire on September 5, 2020, unless renewed by the Governor.
+The public health emergency was re-declared by the Surgeon General on June 29, 2020, with no designated end date.

 - Protection from tort claims may be available under the federal Public Readiness and Emergency Preparedness Act (PREP Act), 42 U.S.C. § 247d-6d.
 The PREP Act protects the manufacture, distribution, administration, or use of medical countermeasures.
 Key questions are whether the hospital and its agents are “covered persons” and whether the specific care being providing is a “covered countermeasure.”
 Any protection that is available under the PREP Act is expected to extend until 2024.

-- These are the March 1, 2020, Executive Order establishing a Coronavirus protocol and declaring a public health emergency by Governor DeSantis, and the March 13, 2020, National Emergency Determination by President Trump. back to top
+- These are the March 1, 2020, Executive Order establishing a Coronavirus protocol and declaring a public health emergency by Governor DeSantis, extended on July 7, 2020; the June 29, 2020, Renewal of Declaration of Public Health Emergency by Florida Surgeon General Scott Rivkees; and the March 13, 2020, National Emergency Determination by President Trump. back to top